• Select options This product has multiple variants. The options may be chosen on the product page / Details

 • Free Shipping in the continental US

-• The Pinecone is a beloved Arts and Crafts motif and our "Welcome" plaque is rich with details and texture.
-A copper hanger on the back makes for an easy installation.
+• The Pinecone is a beloved Arts and Crafts motif and our "Welcome" plaque is rich with texture.
+A copper hanger on the back makes for easy installation.

 • SIZE: 6" high x 10.5" wide